dmitriyklyuzov/kubernetes-refresher/README.md

 **Secret** - used to store secret data (passwords, certificates)
 * stored in base64, not plaintext
 * the built-in security mechanism is not enabled by default

+## Layers of Abstraction

+* Deployment manages a ReplicaSet
+* ReplicaSet manages a Pod
+* Pod is an abstraction of a container
+* Everything below a Deployment is managed by Kubernetes

 ## minikube
 * Creates a Virtual Box on your local machine